* About: Video conferencing for teaching and learning

 Availability

-Booking of rooms is done on a first-come, first-served basis.
-Hours of availability for each room will be confirmed through the room booking procedure.
+Room booking is done on a first-come, first-served basis.
+Each room's availability hours will be confirmed through the Room Booking Procedures.

 Frequently asked questions